 To move the files to the right directories with the right rights and clean up :

 # cd newcerts # ls 01.pem mta.pem mtacert.pem mtakey.pem mtakey.pem.unsecure mtareq.pem # mv mtacert.pem ../certs # mv mtakey* ../private # rm 01.pem mta.pem mtareq.pem # cd ../certs # chmod go+r * # cd ../private # chmod go-r *

 When renewing an existing certificate mtakey.pem, the following commands afford making the required copies :

 # cp mtakey.pem.unsecure ldap.mtakey.pem.unsecure # cp mtakey.pem.unsecure news.mtakey.pem.unsecure # cp mtakey.pem.unsecure smmsp.mtakey.pem.unsecure # chown ldap:ldap ldap.mtakey.pem.unsecure # chown smmsp:smmsp smmsp.mtakey.pem.unsecure # chown news:news news.mtakey.pem.unsecure # cd ../certs # vi mtacert.pem d59d :$ :r ../private/mtakey.pem.unsecure :w server.pem :x # chown cyrus:mail server.pem # chmod 600 server.pem

 To check an external certificate

-For OpenSSL to check an external certificate, you need to place in your /etc/ssl/certs directory a copy of its Certification Authority certificate and a symbolic link to this copy.
+For OpenSSL to use an external certification authority certificate, you need to place in your /etc/ssl/certs directory a copy of it and a symbolic link to this copy.
 The name of this link must be based on the certificate hash code (see http://www.sendmail.org/~ca/email/starttls.html).
 This can be done in this way :